nsrvs/nagnos/README.md

-Short summary:
+**Short summary:**

 Migration of static servers from A-->B is a painfull any difficult operation.
 But it can be incredibly easy if you containerize the operation from srouce to destination.

 The opreation will be done (AS IS MIGRATION) nagnos is the nucleuss-agnostic operation.

-'''
 Source system ---> discovery of services (analyse)
 ---> create a destination container with needed services ----> Destination System
 ---> rsync data from A --> B for database create a sql query after the first dump
 ---> analyse from the logs (latest 2 month) a window for the migration
 ---> up to the moment create all required destination components
 ---> before switch create a pod on source system to take over the tunnelling to destination during the operation time..
 ---> switch over to the new destination..
 ---> keep the source server (pod will forward the traffic to destination server)
 ---> after a while "1-5 days" the source serve will be obsolete..
-'''

 CLI configuration
 Ansible / Terraform